kartikey-udainiya/StarXAI/readme.md

 First clone this Git repo --> https://github.com/kartikey-udainiya/StarXAI.git

-#How to run the Project with docker?
+#How to run the Project without docker?
 Ans:

 1. Requirement